What Is A Hate Crime?

 - Disability (including disability due to ill mental health)

-Hate crime can take many forms and can include physical attacks, damage to property, theft, offensive graffiti, threats, intimidation and bullying.
-A victim does not have to be a member of the group at which the hostility is targeted.
+Hate crime can take many forms for example if someone assalted you and used homophobic language, or written racist graffiti on your property / where you live.
+A victim does not have to be a member of the group at which the hostility is targeted; it's still a hate crime if someone makes a mistake about your identity (if you are assaulted because someone thinks your are Jewish, but you aren't.
 In fact, anyone could be a victim of a hate crime.

 What Can I Do If I'm A Victim Of A Hate Crime?